 Remove from the pot and wring out.
 Lay flat to dry.

 My favorite straw purse has become really faded.
 Could I revitalize it by brushing on something like RIT dye?
 What would be more colorfast, liquid or powder?
-I don't want the color to come off on my clothes.
-The purse is real straw and the shoulder strap is cotton rope.

 You could dye the straw purse with a natural black walnut husk dye.
 I had a neighbor give me a basket she made and it was dyed from the walnuts on our property.
 Turned out very nice.